 In Marsha’s life, Christopher Street was a center of gay activity within the West Village, a full-on Gayborhood.
 Gay guys and transgender women (and certainly lesbians and transmen) would walk from Christopher Street Pier to Sixth Avenue, where the action and sense of community petered out.
 So, when you got to the end, you might turn around and work the catwalk in the opposite way.
 Even during the first decade of the HIV crisis, the feeling on Christopher Street was always buoyant.
 Christopher Street on Gay Pride Day was a true celebration until police barriers and corporatization ruined the experience.
 Before that, every year, I made my way to Christopher Street, squeezed through the crowds, watched the parade in short, slow spurts, ran into people, met guys, and had a standing dinner date with a friend at a cheap Thai place.
 Sometimes I went to the Pier Dance, never with the same person.
 It was a homecoming and I took many photos.
 Below is a snapshot of Sylvia Rivera, on Pride Day in 1993.
 The lighting was awful, but it’s a photo of Silvia Rivera © Gregory Antollino; that means something to me.
 Her stance displays valor.
 The job of a portraitist is to capture emotion.
 I think I did that, but if only the lighting had been better – or if only I had been a better photographer.

-Back in Marsha’s and Sylvia’s day (the seventies and eighties), the gay activity in the Village that was friendly; you could even call it profuse – but only in the very best sense of that word.
+Back in Marsha’s and Sylvia’s day (the seventies and eighties), the gay activity in the Village was friendly; you could even call it profuse – but only in the very best sense of that word.
 Queer action emanated around Christopher Street.
 Every bar had its particular vibe, and one knew where one wanted to go – or not.
 The energy on the sidewalks was Out-and-Proud, people walking in and among queer-owned establishments, and others like the iconic Village Cigars.
 Now one can reasonably say that the West Village has a suggestion of an undertone of a gay vibe.
-Back then, it was the gay capital of New York City, the East Coast, and – along with The Castro –the country and maybe the world.
+Back then, it was the gay capital of New York City, the East Coast, and – along with The Castro – the country, probably the world.
 Back then, many who felt the protection of The West Village Community – whether in actuality or imaginatively – would develop confidence.
-I once saw a button there that resad, “How dare you suggest that I am a Heterosexual?”
-I waited for the first time I could say that.
+I once saw a button there that read, “How dare you presume I’m a Heterosexual?”
+I waited for the first time I could say that to someone.
 For me, the opportunity never arose, or maybe I chickened out, or, confident to be myself, smartened up.

-The movie sticks you with the pain of two transgender women – and let’s not forget a third, Victoria Cruz, the investigator with the Anti-Violence Project.
-She is assigned – or chooses – to take on Marsha’s case decades after her death.
+The movie sticks you with the pain of two transgender women – and let’s not forget the third, Victoria Cruz, the investigator with the Anti-Violence Project.
+She is assigned – or chooses – to take on Marsha’s case decades after Marsha’s death.
 Cruz is weary; she expresses a proper level of frustration and uses the tools in her possession to fight the bureaucracy.
 But it overwhelms her, leading her to dead ends and hostile voices.
 Her face reads worry, exhaustion, disappointment.
-Her quest suggests that the final insult in the inability to account for Johnson’s cause of the death resulted from the marginalization that Ms. Cruz, Rivera, Johnson, so many others have suffered.
-One reasonably can complain that someone should have collected better evidence at the proper time.
-In the present, it’s too big to ask to solve a death, let alone determine if the death was a homicide.
+Her quest suggests that the final insult in her inability to account for the cause of Johnson’s death was the result of the marginalization that Ms. Cruz, Rivera, Johnson, and so many others have suffered.
+One can complain, reasonably, that someone should have collected better evidence at the proper time.
+In the present, however, it’s too big to ask to solve someone’s death, let alone determine if the death was a homicide.
 Twenty years later, with little evidence, one can’t expect any justice.
-Maybe someone could tell on someone else or confess with convincing details.
-But that’s a hopeless thread to hang onto, so unlikely and indeterminate.
+Maybe someone could confess with convincing details, but that’s a hopeless thread on which to hang, so unlikely and indeterminate.
 I took Cruz’s frustration as coming from a person who had so often experienced discrimination that she expected it had occurred.
 It seems as though she can no longer ascertain when discrimination occurs and when not..

 Below, photos from Gay Pride, 1993, 2000, 2008, 2017, 2019 in New York, London, and Lisbon.

 On YouTube there is a video recounting the experienced of my memorable client, Temmie Thames, a woman of charisma and perspicacity.
 I saw the discrimination she suffered as a trans woman. https://www.youtube.com/watch?v=R9zHODRbaHA&t=3s.
-Temmie remained a client on sundry matters for a few years after the original matter she hired me for.
-She, too, died under tragic circumstances.
+Temmie remained a client on sundry matters for a few years after the original matter for which she hired me.
+In 2017, she, too, died under tragic circumstances.

-This picture is of the pre-9/11 Giuliani, who was generally considered a dictator at the time, but before Oprah named him “America’s Mayor” and before he became a screaming imbecile. ©Robert Lederman (actual images) and ©Gregory Antollino (photograph).
+This picture is of the pre-9/11 Giuliani, when he was generally considered a dictator, but before Oprah dubbed him “America’s Mayor,” much before he became a screaming imbecile. ©Robert Lederman (actual images) and ©Gregory Antollino (photograph).

 Grafitti artists recently won a massive judgment under the Visual Artists Rights Act (VARA).
 Here’s an article: https://tinyurl.com/artists-win Grafitti is art.
 It varies by location, but in one comune in Italy, Orgosolo is known for its saturation of public art all over town.
 Orgosolo is in the center of Sardegna.
 Here is a shot I took in Orgosolo, plus a couple from Johannesburg, South Africa. ©Gregory Antollino.